-Step 1: Combine the gluten-free flour, baking soda, kosher salt, gluten free rolled oats, chocolate chips, mini M&Ms, and chopped peanuts in a separate bowl and set aside.
+Step 1: Combine the gluten-free flour, baking soda, kosher salt, gluten free rolled oats, chocolate chips, mini M&Ms, and chopped peanuts in a separate bowl.
+Stir together and set aside.

 Step 2: In the bowl of the stand mixer fitted with the paddle attachment or a large mixing bowl, cream together the room temperature butter and peanut butter until fully combined for about 2 minutes.

 Step 3: Scrape down the sides of the bowl with a flexible spatula.
 Add the brown sugar, white sugar, and vanilla extract.
 Mix for 3-4 minutes until lighter in color and fluffy.

 Step 4: Incorporate the egg and egg yolk and mix for an additional 30 seconds.

 Step 5: Add the dry ingredients to the wet ingredients.
 Mix on low until a cookie dough forms.
 Make sure to scrape down the sides and the paddle of the bowl so everything is mixed in.